 Attestation of power of attorney is NOT same as registration of power of attorney.
 These are two separate things and attestation is a pre-requisite to registration, if you are outside India i.e. you are an NRI (non-resident Indian).

-This article is aimed at listing the steps required to create and get the Power Of Attorney (POA) attested by Indian Embassy, if you are outside India.
-This is only for people who are NRI (non-resident Indian holding Indian passport).
+Here, we share the steps required to create and get the Power Of Attorney (POA) attested by Indian Embassy in USA.
+These will work if you are holding Indian passport or have become US citizen, now having US passport.

 The process of registering the POA does NOT require ‘attestation’ if you are still in India and planning to leave soon. i.e. you are about to leave and want to give power of attorney to someone in your family or a friend.